The leading twist light-cone distribution amplitudes for the S-wave and P-wave quarkonia and their applications in single quarkonium exclusive productions

 We will expand the loop integrals in small parameter $v\sim \vert \vec{ q}\vert/m$ by the threshold expansion technique developed in \cite{Beneke:1997zp}.
 The most important momentum regions are hard region (where loop momentum $k^\mu\sim m$), soft region (where $k^\mu\sim m v$), potential region (where $k^\mu\sim m(v^2, \vec{v})$), ultra-soft region (where $k^\mu\sim m v^2$).
 The contributions from the low-energy regions, i.e. (ultra)-soft and potential regions, are reproduced by the one-loop corrections to the matrix elements of effective operators in matching equation (\ref{eq:matching}).
 Thus, to get the NLO part of the short distance coefficient $C_{\Gamma,n}(x,\mu)$, we only need to calculate the contributions from the hard region.

 After the tedious expansions of integrands in hard region, we get various complicated spinor bilinears with complicated spin-structures.
 At first, we try to use only identities $\{\gamma^\mu,\gamma^\nu\}=2g^{\mu\nu}$, $\{\slash n_{\pm},\Gamma\}=0$ or $[\slash n_{\pm},\Gamma]=0$ and on-shell conditions for the external spinors as much as possible, for which identities hold in both NDR and HV schemes, to simplify the spin-structures.
-And in the end, it turns out that the only structures which cannot be simplified further for which the $\gamma_5$ schemes do matter are\footnote{Here, we would like to emphasize that, even though we use spinor decomposition technique instead of trace technique, the NDR scheme is still algebraically inconsistent in contrast to the HV scheme.
+And in the end, it turns out that the only possible $\gamma_5$-dependent structures are\footnote{Here, we would like to emphasize that, even though we use spinor decomposition technique instead of trace technique, the NDR scheme is still algebraically inconsistent in contrast to the HV scheme.
 One can possiblly obtain the different results with different manipulations or strategies for spin-structure simplifications.
 The strategy of calculations in the NDR scheme in this paper, which are conventional in the literatures, such as in \cite{Beneke:2004rc,Beneke:2005gs}, is to try using identities, such as $\{\gamma^\mu,\gamma^\nu\}=2 g^{\mu\nu}$ and the on-shell conditions of external momenta as much as possible, and identify the scheme-dependent spin-structures (here the spin-structures listed in (\ref{eq:gamma})) for final treatment that relies on the anti-commuting properties of $\gamma_5$ in the NDR scheme. }

 We define $\gamma^\rho \slash n_+\Gamma \gamma_\rho \equiv c_{\slash n_+\Gamma} \slash n_+\Gamma$ so that

 in the NDR scheme and

 in the HV scheme.